YO-Corp/Yo.Validator/SECURITY.md

 ## Bug Bounty Program

-We are planning to launch a bug bounty program to reward security researchers who help us improve the security of YOMLM Network.
+We are planning to launch a bug bounty program to reward security researchers who help us improve the security of YO Network.
 Details will be announced soon.

 ### Scope
 The bug bounty program will cover: